 It’s understandable how confusion has risen around the statute of limitations and DWI’s in Texas.
 Despite how people act in movies and TV shows, the statute of limitations isn’t some race against time where you get off scot-free if you win.
 Statutes of limitations are laws that forbid prosecutors from charging someone with a crime that allegedly occurred a certain number of years ago.
 For instance, the statute of limitations on forgery is ten years, which means that a prosecutor can’t charge you with forgery if the forged document in question were created more than ten years ago.

 Some crimes like murder, sexual assault, hit and run resulting in death and human trafficking have no statute of limitations, meaning charges can be brought against you at any time if the prosecutor is able to build a case.
-In most instances, the statute of limitations is relevant to cases where the prosecution was unable to gather sufficient evidence for their charges within a longer period of time.
+In most instances, the statute of limitations is relevant to cases where the prosecution was unable to gather sufficient evidence for their charges within a lengthy period of time.
 If a charge has actually been brought against you, the only way you can become immune to being charged again is by achieving acquittal in a court of law.

 At this point, you likely want to know, is there a statute of limitations on DWI and drunk driving in Texas?